How to resolve conflict in a relationship?

 A relationship is a process of sharing ideas.
 Sometimes you admire and sometimes you make some behavioral corrections.

-But such process is not easy.
+But such a process is not easy.
 People may have different meanings in every circumstance especially when corrected.

 Some people feel degraded when they are corrected.
 That’s why you need to make your partner aware of your intention.